What is Applied Mathematics?

 - A weekly departmental colloquium, featuring experts from all over the world, and several research seminars, where students and faculty discuss their latest research

 - Student organizations such as the student chapters of the Association for Women in Mathematics, the Society for Industrial and Applied Mathematics, the American Statistical Association, and the Machine Learning Student Club, where students explore intriguing aspects of mathematics and participate in mathematics competitions

 - The world-class city of Chicago, a global hub of business, technology, academics, and culture.

-Find out more about our department by taking a look at our web pages, and feel free to contact our faculty and students.
+Find out more about our department by taking a look at our web pages, and following us on Facebook, and feel free to contact our faculty and students.